fadeevab/mediator-pattern-rust/README.md

 ## Option 1 (1st Try): Direct implementation "like in OOP"

-There is an example of a [Railway Station manager example][4] in Go language.
+There is an example of a [Station Manager example in Go][4].

-👉 I managed to implement it in Rust: [mediator-like-in-go](https://github.com/fadeevab/mediator-pattern-rust/mediator-like-in-go)
+👉 Here is my direct Rust implementation: [mediator-like-in-go](https://github.com/fadeevab/mediator-pattern-rust/mediator-like-in-go)

 ⚠ I wouldn't recommend this approach, however, I think it's a good reference of how the Rust compiler could be tricked.